-UCD Applications is an online application system which is the official UCD application system for all Graduate Taught programmes as well as for Global and Transfer applications to undergraduate programmes.
+UCD Applications is an online application system which is the official UCD application system for all Graduate Taught programmes as well as for Non-EU undergraduate and Transfer applications to undergraduate programmes.
 It may also be used for graduate research programmes.

 (note: all closing dates should be notified at least a week in advance, so applicants will have adequate warning)

 - Assess applications and enter decisions (or UCD Global for non-EU students if authority has been delegated)